29 / 01 / 2020

-The loans will be available with a repayment holiday of up to two years, with no interest accruing during this period.
-The subsequent interest rate would be set at 50 per cent of the ten-year Commonwealth government bond rate (currently around 0.6%).
+The loans will be available with a repayment holiday of up to 2 years, with no interest accruing during this period.
+The subsequent interest rate would be set at 50% the 10-year Commonwealth government bond rate (currently around 0.6%).

 Small Business Bushfire Financial Support Line